Editor’s Note: This post has been updated for 2019.

 Features include a dedicated flashlight button and hearing aid compatibility.

-Bottom Line: With it's loud speakers and basic design, the Doro PhoneEasy 508 is a great, simple mobile option for those not looking for the complication and advanced features of modern smartphones.
+Bottom Line: With it's loud speakers and basic design, the Doro PhoneEasy 508 is a great, simple mobile option for the elderly or anyone who doesn't want the complication and advanced features of modern smartphones.

 Get it From: Amazon